Recent Alumni

 Genetics and Genomics & Agronomy, BS

-Mohamed AlMulla, who grew up in Abu Dhabi, United Arab Emirates, is graduating this spring with a bachelor’s in genetics and genomics and agronomy.
+Mohamed AlMulla, who grew up in Abu Dhabi, United Arab Emirates, graduated with a bachelor’s in genetics and genomics and agronomy.
 In this Q&A, he talks about why he chose his majors and his involvement in multiple student organizations.
 He plans to pursue a master’s of science in bacteriology at UW–Madison this fall.

 Kylie Konyn